biojava/biojava.github.io/_wikis/BioJava:CookBook1.7.md

     atoms?](BioJava:CookBook:PDB:atomsCalc "wikilink")
 -   [How can I access the header information of a PDB file?](BioJava:CookBook:PDB:header "wikilink")
+-   [How does BioJava deal with SEQRES and ATOM groups?](BioJava:CookBook:PDB:seqres "wikilink")
 -   [How can I mutate a
     residue?](BioJava:CookBook:PDB:mutate "wikilink")
 -   [How to calculate a structure